The Hall Of Fame Eagles player talks about sports, his foundation, his days at Villanova, and why size doesn’t always matter.

 What Westbrook learned at Villanova powered his career in the NFL.
 “It’s about going to work every single day, working your butt off until you are tired, exhausted and can’t do anymore – then doing just a little bit more, then coming back the next day and doing it again,” he said.
 “At the end of the week, there’s a football game and that game may not go your way.
 That shouldn’t change the dedication that you put into preparing for the next game.
 That should motivate you to work even harder.
 That’s how I look at it.”

 Westbrook is passing that on to the next generation.
-Fifty percent of Westbrook and Van Arsdall’s profits from the book are being donated to organizations that empower underprivileged children.
+Fifty percent of Westbrook and Van Arsdall’s profits from the book are donated to organizations that empower underprivileged children.
 That’s the exact mission of The Brian Westbrook Foundation.
 Based on Westbrook’s Maryland horse farm, the foundation was launched in 2017 to provide vocational and educational programs to underserved kids.
 “A lot of companies are saying they want to have diverse workforces but don’t know where to find applicants,” Westbrook said.
 “It’s the job of foundations like mine to add people to that job funnel.”

-This summer, Westbrook’s team organized its first sports analytics data camp, a free, two-week course for 50 young people held at Bowie State University, Maryland’s oldest HBCU. ”At the end of camp, one parent said, ‘I don’t recognize that person.
+Westbrook’s team organized a sports analytics data camp, a free, two-week course for 50 young people held at Bowie State University, Maryland’s oldest HBCU. ”At the end of camp, one parent said, ‘I don’t recognize that person.
 That’s not the person I dropped off two weeks ago.
 That’s the person that I’ve been pushing my son to be for a very long time.
 And somehow, you got that out of him,’” Westbrook said.
 “They were in tears and I was in tears.”

 Westbrook is all smiles when it comes to The Mouse Who Played Football and he’s excited about being a first-time author.
 “Things come to you at the right time in your life, because if it’s not the right time, you probably won’t see it as an opportunity,” he said.
 “If this book came to me when I was 21 instead of 41, I wouldn’t have seen it as an opportunity.
 Now, I’m raising three kids and I have a different perspective on the meaning of children’s books and how kids learn.”